CVEList/cvelist.github.io/README.md

 ## 🚨 Sigma and Sysmon Detection

-risksDrivers provides comprehensive Sigma and Sysmon detection rules to help you effectively detect potential threats.
+cvelist provides comprehensive Sigma and Sysmon detection rules to help you effectively detect potential threats.
 To explore these rules in detail, navigate to the [sigma](detections/sigma/) and [sysmon](detections/sysmon/) directories under the detection folder.

 Happy hunting! 🕵️‍♂️